enonic/enonic/xp/features/site-configs-permission-check.md

 # Site config permission check

-As a content studio user and as a developer, I should not be able to modify site configurations through the content API if I do not have the role "cms.admin".
+As a content studio user and as a developer, I should not be able to modify site configurations through the content API if I do not have one of the following roles: "cms.admin" or “system.admin”.
 Warning: This permission check will not be executed if the Node API is accessed directly.

 ## Estimate